google/WebFundamentals/src/content/en/updates/2019/02/trusted-types.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: "Trusted Types help prevent Cross-Site-Scripting"
+description: Trusted Types is a new experimental API available in Chrome that helps prevent DOM-Based Cross-Site Scripting in your applications.

-{# wf_updated_on: 2019-02-06 #}
+{# wf_updated_on: 2019-02-07 #}
 {# wf_published_on: 2019-02-06 #}
 {# wf_tags: news,security,trusted-types,origintrials #}
-{# wf_featured_image: /web/updates/images/2019/02/lit-element.jpg #}
+{# wf_featured_image: /web/updates/images/generic/security.png #}
-{# wf_featured_snippet: Trusted Types TBD TBD. #}
+{# wf_featured_snippet: Trusted Types is a new experimental API available in Chrome that helps prevent DOM-Based Cross-Site Scripting in your applications. #}
 {# wf_blink_components: N/A #}

 # Trusted Types help prevent Cross-Site Scripting {: .page-title }

-**tldr; Trusted Types tldr **
+#### TL;DR {: #tldr .hide-from-toc }
+We've created a new experimental API that aims tp prevent DOM-Based Cross Site Scripting in modern web applications.

 {% include "web/_shared/contributors/koto.html" %}

 <aside class="caution"> We’re currently working on the specification and
 implementation details for this API.
-We’ll keep this post updated as the API matures. </aside>
+We’ll keep this post updated as Trusted Types mature. </aside>

 ## Cross-Site Scripting {: #xss }

 [Cross-Site Scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) (XSS)
-is the most prevalent vulnerability that affects web applications.
+is the most prevalent vulnerability affecting web applications.
 We see this reflected both in
 [our own data](https://security.googleblog.com/2016/09/reshaping-web-defenses-with-strict.html),
 and